thorirv15/WhatsTheWeather/README.md

   * Provides a persistent storage of simple data to disk asynchronously.
 Since the data to store is simple, this package provides a simple and an efficient way to read and write the data.

 ### Wiki
-More detailed documentation can be seen in the wiki part of the project where documents listed below can be found.
+More detailed documentation can be seen in the [wiki](https://github.com/thorirv15/WhatsTheWeather/wiki) of the project where documents listed below can be found.
 * Coding guidelines
 * Git rules
 * Development Process